-Fitness to practise
+4.1.5 Fitness to practise

-- 21. The fitness to practise process is the way in which the HPC can consider complaints against registrants.
-(Complaints via our fitness to practise process are referred to in our legislation as 'allegations'.) - 22.
-If a panel finds that a registrant's fitness to practise is impaired, they have a range of sanctions available in order to protect members of the public including cautioning a registrant, making their registration subject to conditions, suspending their registration or striking them off the Register. - 23.
+The fitness to practise process is the way in which the HPC can consider complaints against registrants.
+(Complaints via our fitness to practise process are referred to in our legislation as 'allegations').

+If a panel finds that a registrant's fitness to practise is impaired, they have a range of sanctions available in order to protect members of the public including cautioning a registrant, making their registration subject to conditions, suspending their registration or striking them off the Register.

 The fitness to practise process is a quality control mechanism and relies on a system of exception reporting.
-In 2007/08, 0.24% of registrants were subject to a complaint (please see section 6.1).
+In 2007 - 08, 0.24 per cent of registrants were subject to a complaint (see section 6.1).

-- 24. The processes described above and on the previous page should not be considered in isolation, and should be seen instead within the context of other activities undertaken by the HPC which help to contribute towards continuing fitness to practise. - 25.
+The processes described above and on the previous page should not be considered in isolation, and should be seen instead within the context of other activities undertaken by the HPC which help to contribute towards continuing fitness to practise.

 For example, the HPC's role in approving education and training programmes is focused on ensuring that appropriate standards are met, which will equip future registrants for lifelong continuing fitness to practise.
 In addition, the work of regulators (and other organisations) in providing guidance to registrants can be seen as making a positive contribution towards continuing fitness to practise and might be linked to improved outcomes.
-Philip Hampton concluded that 'better advice leads to better regulatory outcomes'.
+Philip Hampton concluded in 'Reducing Administrative Burdens: Effective inspection and enforcement' that 'better advice leads to better regulatory outcomes'.4 achieving quality control and promoting quality improvement amongst registrants.

-- 26. There is no evidence to suggest that the processes outlined above are ineffective in achieving quality control and promoting quality improvement amongst registrants. - 27.
+There is no evidence to suggest that the processes outlined above are ineffective in

 Considering each of these processes in isolation, we could conclude that whilst they do contribute towards continuing fitness to practise, they do not represent a positive affirmation of fitness to practise in the sense of a regular or periodic, external assessment of each registrant against standards of conduct and competence at a given point in time.
-For example, the CPD and returners to practice processes have no direct or explicit link to standards of conduct or competence. - 28.
+For example, the CPD and returners to practice processes have no direct or explicit link to standards of conduct or competence.

 However, considering these processes together, in light of the wider environment in which these processes operate and our assessment of the risk profile for the professions regulated by the HPC, we conclude that these processes are appropriate and sufficient.